Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Common mid-point intensity

+with $\text{sinc}(x) = \sin(x)/x$.
+The CMP intensity profile should thus ideally display a transverse full width at half maximum (FWHM) roughly equal to \al{the diffraction-limited resolution} $\delta x_0$.

-Fig.~\ref{fig:2Dcommon}\mat{(b)} displays an example of a \al{two dimensional} CMP intensity profile.
-The corresponding cross-section of this profile at $\Delta z=0$ is displayed in Fig.~\ref{fig:focusing2}(a$_3$). \la{This cross-section} has been averaged over a set of \al{CMPs} contained in the white rectangle of \mat{Fig.~\ref{fig:focusing2}(a$_1$)}.
-Similarly to the input/output PSFs $H_\text{in}$ and $H_\text{out}$ \eqref{eq:thResolutionMonochrom}, the incoherent input-output PSF $ |H_\text{in}|^2 \willy{\stackrel{\al{\Delta}\mathbf{r}}{\circledast}} |H_\text{out}|^2$ displays a cigar-like shape.
-However, while its axial FWHM \la{$w_z(\rm)$} is close to the diffraction limit ( $\la{w_z(\rm)} \sim \delta z_0 \sim 2.2 $ mm, with \la{$\beta=25^\circ$}), its transverse FWHM \la{$w_x(\rm)$} is far from being ideal ($\la{w_x(\rm)} \sim 1$ mm $>>$ $\delta x_0 \sim 0.25$ mm). \la{This poor resolution can be explained by several potential effects:} First, long-scale variations of the speed-of-sound can \la{give } rise to aberrations that distort the input and output PSFs~\cite{lambert2020distortion}.
-Second, \la{if there are spurious echos from out-of-focus scatterers (located above or below the focal plane), then the expansion of the resulting input/beams will be greater than those originating exactly at the focal plane [Fig.~\ref{fig:2Dcommon}(a)].
-This will result in an enlargement of the resulting input/output PSFs.
-Finally, short-scale heterogeneities} may induce multiple scattering events that give rise to an incoherent background in the \al{CMP} intensity profile~\cite{lambert2020reflection}. \la{The prevalence of multiple scattering events can be estimated from the amount of signal at off-diagonal elements -- an incoherent background which is a combination of multiple scattering contributions and electronic noise.
-The contributions of these two effects can be separated by examining the spatial reciprocity of measured ultrasonic echos, \textit{i.e} the symmetry of $\mathbf{R}_{\mathbf{rr}}$~\cite{lambert2020reflection}.} For the FR matrix displayed in Fig.~\ref{fig:focusing2}(a$_2$), \la{the degree of symmetry of the off-diagonal coefficients of $\Rrr$} is close to \quest{50\%}.
-Therefore, the incoherent background of $-14$~dB in Fig.~\ref{fig:focusing2}(a$_3$) contains multiple scattering and electronic noise in equal proportion. \la{However, these contributions still constitute a problem for imaging; in the monochromatic regime under examination here, is it extremely difficult to discriminate between the effects of aberration, multiple scattering, and singly-scattered echoes taking place out-of-focus.
-In the next section, we show that the contributions from multiple scattering and from out-of-focus echos can be greatly reduced via a time-gating operation.
-This filter improves the axial resolution of the ultrasound imaging.}
+\la{The poor transverse resolution highlighted by Fig.~\ref{fig:2Dcommon}\mat{(b)} can be explained by several potential effects.} First, long-scale variations of the speed-of-sound can \la{give } rise to aberrations that distort the input and output PSFs~\cite{lambert2020distortion}.
+Second, \la{if there are spurious echoes from out-of-focus scatterers (located above or below the focal plane), then the expansion of the resulting input/output beams will be greater than those originating exactly at the focal plane [Fig.~\ref{fig:focusing1}(a)].
+Note also that short-scale heterogeneities} may induce multiple scattering events that give rise to an incoherent background in the \al{CMP} intensity profile~\cite{lambert2020reflection}. \lc{As we will see,} the prevalence of multiple scattering events can be estimated from the amount of signal at off-diagonal elements -- an incoherent background which is a combination of multiple scattering contributions and, in the experiment, of electronic noise.

+All these contributions constitute a problem for imaging; in the monochromatic regime under examination here, it is extremely difficult to discriminate between the effects of aberration, multiple scattering, and singly-scattered echoes taking place out-of-focus.
+In the next section, we show that the contributions from out-of-focus echos can be greatly reduced via a time-gating operation.
+This process enables \lc{the recovery of \just{the standard axial resolution exhibited by} ultrasound images.}